JakeRoggenbuck/jr0-source/content/devlogs/august-2022.md

 In this month, I also did two hackathons, Plant Here and Future Fire Finder.

 ### 1. Plant Here 🌿
 The first was a project called Plant here.
-Its goal is to help with food insecuritis by finding the best places on a map to plant certain types of food, ones with the correct amount of rain and soil pH.
+Its goal is to help with food insecurities by finding the best places on a map to plant certain types of food, ones with the correct amount of rain and soil pH.

 ![Plant Here](https://raw.githubusercontent.com/JakeRoggenbuck/ASDI-Global-Hackathon/master/resources/Landing.png)